What is a KPI?

 KPIs can be applied to many elements deemed critical to the success of the overall business and its individual operations such as employee performance, process throughput efficiency, training effectiveness.
 When key indicators of performance are measured, regularly reviewed and evaluated, business owners and managers can identify problem areas and address them in real time, allowing problems to be immediately identified and addressed before an operation is derailed.

 KPIs can also be used to improve performance efficiency and provide business owners with metrics necessary to benchmark their processes, thereby giving them a competitive edge.
-Additionally, utilizing KPIs in measuring performance can give business owners peace of mind that their organization is heading towards potential growth and success.
+Additionally, utilizing them in measuring performance can give business owners peace of mind that their organization is heading towards potential growth and success.

 The 3 Rules of KPIs:

-- A KPI should be quantifiable, unbiased, and realistic.
+- Should be quantifiable, unbiased, and realistic.

-- A KPI should be agreed to by management.
+- Should be agreed to by management.

 Establishing quantifiable, unbiased, and realistic KPIs enables a keen measurement of performance such that feedback is value-added and accurately reflects intermediate and end results.
 A quantifiable KPI is one that can be measured empirically, without room for opinion or bias.
 If it cannot be measured then it cannot be adequately evaluated or managed.
 An unbiased KPI is one that is a true reflection of performance rather than a reflection of what you want the result to look like.
 In the application of KPIs, they should directly tie to the measure of aspects that are deemed critical to the success of the overall business and to its individual operations.